 - Planned around having a payable “short version” of the game (map, combat, recruit and upgrade; just the 1st act) and adding all the systems to it (relics, items, difficulty, dialog).
 After that, I added polish and more content (more pieces, relics, items, and acts 2 and 3).

 - I initially thought I could make it in 6-8 months.
-When I realized it was getting out of hand I timeboxed myself to 12 months.
-Some ideas like different battle objectives (eg move your king to a certain location), more complex events (like the ones in StS), and other board modifiers, had to be cut.
+When I realized it was getting out of hand (about 8 months in) I timeboxed myself to 12 months.
+Some ideas like different battle objectives (move your king to a certain location or control a certain square), more complex events (like the ones in StS), and other board modifiers, had to be cut.

 - At some points near the end of the project, I ignored code quality to be faster and that wasn’t a good idea.